MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/mappings.md

 * Note: When the mapping above is provided as part of the `.ingest` control command it is serialized as JSON string: `.ingest into Table123 (@"source1", @"source2") with @'{"avroMapping": "[{\"column\":\"rownumber\",\"field\":\"RowNumber\"},{\"column\":\"rowguid\",\"field\":\"RowGuid\"},...]","format":"avro"}'`

-Avro mapping can be [precreated](tables.md#create-ingestion-mapping) and be referenced from the ingest command `avroMappingReference` parameter.
+an Avro mapping can be [pre-created](tables.md#create-ingestion-mapping) and be referenced from the ingest command `avroMappingReference` parameter.